Upcoming Sessions

 Refund Policy

-In order to keep our programs affordable yet self-sustaining, we regret that we are unable to offer refunds on enrollment fees ; however, we are happy to provide you with credit good for one year from the date of the program toward the next offering of the same program or a different one.
+In order to keep our programs affordable yet self-sustaining, we regret that we are unable to offer refunds for cancellation; however, we are happy to provide you with credit good for one year from the date of the program toward the next offering of the same program or a different one.
 Credit applied toward a program with higher registration fees will require payment of the balance.
 In addition, credit may be applied toward purchase of curriculum materials for any program.
 Unused fees after one year would then be tax deductible to the fullest extent of the law because no goods or services would have been received for them.

 Click here for our Certificate Program in Social Emotional Arts refund policy.